 If you do not own an iPad – stay tuned for updates!
-We will be launching a fully interactive web version RIGHT HERE hopefully in summer of 2014 – so please check back soon!
+We will be launching a fully interactive web version RIGHT HERE in 2015 – so please check back!

 —Thank you for helping spread the word and remember the app and Issue 01 are still free on the iPad!—

 WE’RE BUILDING THINGS FAST – CHECK BACK SOON FOR UPDATES!